Future Left (Sardinia)

 Future Left (Sinistra Futura, SF) is a regionalist and democratic-socialist political party in Sardinia, led by Luca Pizzuto.

+History

-The party was formed in March 2023 by members of Article One (merged into the Democratic Party in June 2023) and Italian Left.
+The party was formed in March 2023 by members of Article One (Art.1) and Italian Left (SI).
+Its creation followed the decision of Article One to merge into the Democratic Party (PD) in June 2023, with the aim of providing a new political home for the progressive left in the Sardinia region.

-SF was an early supporter of Alessandra Todde of the Five Star Movement as joint candidate for president of Sardinia of the centre-left coalition.
+Ahead of the 2024 Sardinian regional election, Future Left was among the earliest supporters of Alessandra Todde of the Five Star Movement (M5S) as the joint candidate of the centre-left coalition for President of Sardinia.
 In the 2024 regional election, Todde was narrowly elected president and SF won 3.0% of the vote and three regional councillors — Giuseppino Canu, Paola Casula and Luca Pizzuto (while Italian Left, in list with Green Europe within Greens and Left Alliance, won 4.7% of the vote and four seats).
 After the election, Ilaria Portas of SF was appointed regional minister of Education, Cultural Heritage, Information, Entertainment and Sports.

-In 2025 SF is structuring itself as a full-fledged party and a specific regional assembly will take place by July to ensure the re-organisation process.
+In 2025, Future Left began a process of organisational consolidation aimed at transforming itself into a fully structured political party.
+As part of this process, the party convened a regional assembly in July to approve its new organisational framework and strengthen its presence throughout Sardinia.